Speeding up Lindblad dynamics via time-rescaling engineering

 Similarly to the applications of STA to closed quantum systems, the counterparts to open systems have been shown to be efficient at manipulating simple systems.
 However, attempts to use these techniques in both closed and open many-body systems have suffered from serious problems.
 First, the implementation of STA in this case often requires non-local infinite-range interactions, therefore precluding experimental realizations.
 Second, the design of CD protocols for closed and open systems requires knowledge of the instantaneous spectrum of the reference Hamiltonian and Liouvillian superoperator, respectively, which evidently becomes impractical for many-body dynamics.
 To circumvent these limitations, a variational approach was introduced for closed quantum systems that allows an approximate construction of the CD Hamiltonian \cite{sels}.
 This approximate method was recently extended to open quantum systems \cite{passarelli}.

 Here, we report a universal method to speed up a reference Lindblad dynamics through the same trajectory in Hilbert space, which is a generalization of the time-rescaling method \cite{bernardo} to open quantum systems.
-The scheme analytically provides exact solutions for the fast dynamics, which are Markovian and are generated by time-independent Lindblad operators.
+The scheme analytically provides exact solutions for the fast dynamics, which are Markovian and are generated by time-independent environments.
 Remarkably, the computation of the fast processes does not require knowledge about the eigenvalues of the Liouvillian, the experimental implementation involves only local interactions, and no extra fields are required with respect to the reference protocol.